Votto personally apologizes to 6-year-old fan after ejection versus Padres

 — Kristin (@SuperBarry11) June 19, 2021

-Why does the first baseman mean so much to Abigail?
-Simple reasons, her mother said: They have a dog named Joey Votto, and Abigail has discovered first base is her favorite position to play in tee-ball.
+Simple reasons, her mother said.
+They have a dog named Joey Votto, and Abigail has discovered first base is her favorite position to play in tee-ball.

 “She’s been watching and learning from Joey Votto (the person, not the dog), so that has really increased her interest in the game of baseball,” Courtney wrote in a message to WCPO.